 Ever browsed our collection of Yorkshire Cottages and wondered how to achieve that luxury look with a holiday cottage?

-Karen Spencer, one of our Gorgeous Cottage Owners and interior designer by trade, is something of an expert at presenting luxury holiday cottages.
-Karen owns Habton Cottage, one of our gorgeous holiday cottages in the North York Moors.
-In this informative Blog she gives us her Top 5 styling Tips for Holiday Cottages…
+Karen Spencer, is an interior designer by trade, is something of an expert at presenting luxury holiday cottages.
+In this informative blog she gives us her top five styling tips for holiday cottages…

 It can be tempting to fill your holiday home with items you love, but simply have no space for in your own home: artwork, ornaments, pieces of furniture.
 But this can result in an incohesive, mismatched and unstylish look.
 Be strict with yourself and only allow an item into your holiday cottage if it truly fits with the overall style, colour scheme and feel of the cottage.

 Consider the style of your holiday home (country cottage, Yorkshire coastal retreat, sleek apartment) and choose images accordingly.
 Make sure artwork has a purpose and it’s not simply there to fill a space on the wall.
 Use it to create impact as a focal point in a room, or to enhance that room’s décor scheme.
 Always ensure any artwork is professionally framed and is of a suitable size for the wall – neither too big nor too small.

 A neutral scheme should certainly be the backdrop throughout your holiday home but use colour too.
 For the brave, add colour to a feature wall (via paint or wallpaper), or if you’re more timid add colour with accent colours via soft furnishings (curtains, rugs, scatter cushions and throws).

 5. Finishing touches